cheery/snakelisp/README.md

 ## Danger on file format wars

 On plain text files we've got utf-8, utf-16, ascii.
-Also we've got different carriage flag encodings: `0A`, `0A0D`, etc.
+Also we've got different line feed encodings: `0A`, `0D0A`, etc.

 It is inevitable that on projects such as this, we might end up having several formats for "binary lists".
 Any such fragmentation on file formats would be a hindrance.